savinu-hasalanka/toastmasters-api/README.md

 * Utilized Spring AOP for centralized logging, tracking API interactions, and improving system observability.
 *	Designed and optimized database interactions using MySQL with JPA/Hibernate, ensuring efficient data persistence.
 *	Followed OOP and SOLID principles to maintain clean, modular, and maintainable code.
-*	Currently working on hosting the application on AWS and connecting the backend to a React and SwiftUI frontend to ensure seamless integration between mobile and web applications.

 ## Tech Stack